 - Yoshiki-en Garden

-Best places to stay in Osaka in Kita district:
+Best places to stay in Japan in Osaka in Kita for first-time tourists:

 - luxury ($$$): Rihga Royal Hotel

 - mid-range ($$): Hotel Monterey Le Frere Osaka